bellingcat/telegram-phone-number-checker/README.md

 # telegram-phone-number-checker

-Python tool/script toc heck if phone numbers are connected to Telegram accounts.
+Python tool/script to check if phone numbers are connected to Telegram accounts.
+Retrieving username, name, and IDs where available.

 ## Installation